 1/3 of the class- Oh crap I better write that down it might be important

 Thus, the first seeds of Anime Science 101 were born.
 Over the years I have answered a number of questions about anime, and/or used anime to explain a concept.
+I can’t help it I’m a science nerd who likes anime, and well some of you might be entertained and learn something at the same time.
 My personal favorite was explaining how viruses kill cells by citing Naruto blowing up a snake in the forest of death by making numerous shadow clones inside of it.
-This is the second incarnation of the sight which was originally found here.
+This is the second incarnation of the site which was originally found here.